-If it is empty, let your motor to cool entirely and look inside radiator, if you do not see any coolant, you may have a leak.
+If it is empty, let your motor cool entirely and look inside the radiator, if you do not see any coolant, you may have a leak.
 (Do not remove the radiator cap on a very hot motor, it will send hot coolant or steam in your face and result in extreme burns)

 My transmission is slipping, what is going on?

-The majority of automatic transmissions use red or pink colored fluid, the first indication that your transmission is leaking will be when the transmission will begin to slip and ultimately the automobile will not shift at all.
+The majority of automatic transmissions use red or pink colored fluid, the first indication that your transmission is leaking will be when the transmission will begin to slip, and ultimately the automobile will not shift at all.

 Manual transmissions use gear oil or just normal motor oil, Honda cars are definitely the only automobiles I know of that use standard motor oil with their older standard transmissions.
 The new Honda standard transmissions use Honda Standard transmission fluid.

 The most common transmission fluid leak with a front wheel drive automobile is from the axle seals.
-On a rear wheel drive car it could be the output shaft seal.
+On a rear wheel drive car, it could be the output shaft seal.
 When you see red or pink liquid under your automobile, pull your transmission dipstick and check the transmission fluid level.

 Take a look at the owner’s manual for the best way to check the transmission fluid, different companies have various ways of checking out transmission fluids, a few manufacturers don’t even let you check the fluid.

-Differential fluid, hypoid or gear oil is extremely heavy or think, it looks like honey but it smells like a highly greased Mac big rig waiting in a truck stop.
+Differential fluid, hypoid, or gear oil is extremely heavy or think, it looks like honey but it smells like a highly greased Mac big rig waiting in a truck stop.
 When you get this grease on your hands the particular odor does not go away for days.
-Gear oil will be dark brown or darkish amber when it's fresh or clean.
+Gear oil will be dark brown or darkish amber when it’s fresh or clean.

-If your rear differential start leaking or the standard transmission contains a leak, this is actually the fluid you will find leaking.
+If your rear differential starts leaking or the standard transmission contains a leak, this is actually the fluid you will find leaking.
 Gear oil may also leak at the wheel bearing seals or rear axle seals, sometime you will notice oil being slung from the middle of the wheel all over the rim of your automobile, airborne dirt and dust will probably collect around the wheel and turn black.